fbpx

 Lumen doesn’t directly improve your fitness, but you can become healthier by using the device to improve your diet.
 That, in turn, could enable you to perform physical activities you might not have been able to do before.

-Lumen Review – Conclusion
+Lumen Metabolism Tracker Review

-Lumen is a fascinating new device that offers a unique way to measurably improve one’s metabolism and metabolic flexibility.
+Lumen is a fascinating device that offers a unique way to measurably improve one’s metabolism and metabolic flexibility.

 It’s also a great alternative to measuring ketone levels in your blood, urine or breath.
-I strongly believe that the sophistication of the device, combined with its unique and futuristic look, increases the chances of its effectiveness — because you want to keep using it and show it off to your friends and family.
+I strongly believe that the sophistication of the device, combined with its unique and futuristic look, increases the chances of its effectiveness — in part because you want to keep using it and show it off to your friends and family.

 Medical Disclaimer